Edward III of England: Crécy and Poitiers

 It was not until the mid-1350s that military operations on the Continent were resumed on a large scale.
 In 1356, Edward's eldest son, Edward, Prince of Wales, won an important victory in the Battle of Poitiers.
-The greatly outnumbered English forces not only routed the French, but captured the French king JohnII and his youngest son, Philip.
+The greatly outnumbered English forces not only routed the French, but captured the French king John II and his youngest son, Philip.
 After a succession of victories, the English held great possessions in France, the French king was in English custody, and the French central government had almost totally collapsed.
 There has been a historical debate as to whether Edward's claim to the French crown originally was genuine, or if it was simply a political ploy meant to put pressure on the French government.
 Regardless of the original intent, the stated claim now seemed to be within reach.
 Yet a campaign in 1359, meant to complete the undertaking, was inconclusive.
 In 1360, therefore, Edward accepted the Treaty of Brétigny, whereby he renounced his claims to the French throne, but secured his extended French possessions in full sovereignty.
+Edward kept his subjects fully informed of political and military developments abroad by a large number of regular reports from himself and his captains to various outlets, including convocation, the City of London and the archbishops, that, while the scholar A. E. Prince acknowledged that taken singularly, these reports may not represent a cohesive public relations within government, they do perhaps indicate, as a whole, the existence of a "simple propaganda organization" with which the King boosted domestic morale.
+These then ended up as part of popular chronicles, either verbatim or in part, whether newsletters or public letters.